 - The comedy Spies Like Us.

-- The Living Daylights is not quite as horribly dated as it seems at first glance.
-The Mujahiadeen leader Bond hooks up with turns out to be a westernized Oxford alum, and thus very unlikely to be a future supporter of the Taliban.
+- The Living Daylights is not quite as horribly dated as it would seem at first glance.
+The Mujahideen leader Bond hooks up with turns out to be a westernized Oxford alum, and thus very unlikely to be a future supporter of the Taliban.

 - Afganskiy Izlom ("Афганский излом", in English "Afghan Breakdown"), the first Soviet movie made about the war in 1991.